The street is

 In the decades that followed, teenagers – starting in New York City – left their tags (name and street number) on trains.
 Gradually, these signatures grow into small works of art created at a rapid pace with spray cans.
 Graffiti is born and fits perfectly into the new international subculture (hip-hop).
 The inspiration is mainly found within the collective of shared ideas and the urban lifestyle.

 Urban art is thriving.
-In the 1970s, often young creatives use tickers, stencils and labels to share phrases and impressions with the general public.
+In the 1970s, often young creatives use stickers, stencils and labels to share phrases and impressions with the general public.
 The street is their canvas.
 And just as in the first instance of pop art, critics pulverize this – in their view – vandalism.
 Yet traditional graffiti motifs are often “borrowed” by the advertising world and artists regularly get work as graphic designers.
 A cross-pollination occurs.

 The first iconic street art artist